This policy was last updated on 27 June 2019.

 What types of information do we collect and how?

 The type and amount of information we receive and store depends on how you use our websites and other digital communications.
-You can access most of the pages on our websites and digital channels without telling us who you are and without revealing any personal information.
+You can access most of the pages on our websites and digital channels without telling us who you are and without revealing personal information.

 In some circumstances your information may be shared with third parties, but only where you have specifically consented.